Pokute/TopGeorgist/docs/Works.md

 * First we calculate all the items that are needed, the `input` to fulfill the requirements and their item info.
 * Then we find the committedItems inventories to see all the items committed by both the worker and the target.
 * We subtract committed items from required items to find the missing item count.
-* If missing item count is zero
-	* Create transaction for adding the `output` to `target` inventory.
-	* Commit the transaction.
-* else missing items still remain
+* If missing items still remain
 	* (Should work like this) Allocate required items from target inventory
 	* (Should work like this) Allocate rest of required items from workDoer inventory.
 	* Create a transaction based on allocated items
-		* If `tick`'s are required, add one tick.
+		* If `tick`'s are required, one is added from `tickSourceDummyTgoId`.
 	* Commit the transaction
+* If missing item count is zero
+	* Create transaction for adding the `output` to `target` inventory.
+	* Commit the transaction.

 ### Cancelling